Goldman Sachs Gender Discrimination Class Action Lawsuit

 All information will be held strictly confidential.
 There is no charge or obligation for our review of your case.

 Plaintiffs filed their motion for class certification on May 19, 2014, a public copy of which appeared on the docket on July 1, 2014.
-Defendants will file an opposition on July 3, 2014, and Plaintiffs will file a reply on July 24, 2014.
+Defendants filed an opposition on July 3, 2014, and Plaintiffs filed a reply on July 24, 2014.
 On March 10, 2015, Magistrate Judge James C. Francis IV issued a recommendation against certifying the class.
 Review of the recommendation is pending before U.S. District Court Judge Analisa Torres.

 On October 15, 2013, the Court ordered Goldman Sachs to turn over internal complaints by female employees relating to gender discrimination, including the names of the complainants.
 The Court held that plaintiffs are entitled to discover the identities of the complainants because they are potential witnesses with knowledge relevant to the lawsuit.

 On September 10, 2012, the Court ordered Goldman Sachs to produce key personnel data and policy documents from 2002 to the present.
 The Court rejected defendants’ arguments that they should only have to produce a small sample of such data at this stage of the case, finding instead that plaintiffs must be able to test their allegations with respect to the entire proposed class.

 On July 17, 2012, the Court issued an order concerning defendants’ motions to strike class allegations and for partial summary judgment.
 The Court upheld the complaint in substantial part, allowing all claims to go forward.